Aberjona River & Aberjona Pond

 Bellino Park - Joseph M. Bellino Park

-This park was named for Heisman Trophy winner Joe Bellino (b.
-1938), a Winchester native and Winchester High School graduate (class of 1956).
+This park was named for Heisman Trophy winner Joe Bellino (1938-2018), a Winchester native and Winchester High School graduate (class of 1956).
 An outstanding athlete in high school, Bellino was awarded the Heisman Trophy in 1960 while starting halfback at the U.S. Naval Academy.
 He played for the New England Patriots for 3 seasons beginning in 1965 before retiring from football.
 In 1977 he was elected to the National Football Foundation and College Hall of Fame.
 Town Meeting voted the name in 2003, and the park was dedicated on November 20, 2004.
 Hitherto an open area, the land was set aside for park use in 1996 when Town Meeting voted to rezone and combine the parcel at Winn Square with former Woburn Loop land to create a public park.

 Black Ball Pond